Aye-aye: Distribution and habitat

 The aye-aye lives primarily on the east coast of Madagascar.
 Its natural habitat is rainforest or dry deciduous forest, but many live in cultivated areas due to deforestation.
 Rainforest aye-ayes, the most common, dwell in canopy areas, and are usually sighted above 70 meters altitude.
 They sleep during the day in nests built from interwoven twigs and dead leaves up in the canopy among the vines and branches.

 Conservation

 The aye-aye was thought to be extinct in 1933, but was rediscovered in 1957.
 In 1966, nine individuals were transported to Nosy Mangabe, an island near Maroantsetra off eastern Madagascar.
 Recent research shows the aye-aye is more widespread than was previously thought, but its conservation status was changed to endangered in 2014.
-This is for three main reasons: the aye-aye is considered evil, the forests of Madagascar are being destroyed, and the farmers will kill aye-ayes to protect their crops and for poaching.
+This is for four main reasons: the aye-aye is considered evil by local cultures, and is killed as such.
+The forests of Madagascar are declining in range due to deforestation.
+Local farmers will kill aye-ayes to protect their crops; aye-aye poaching is another major issue.
 However, there is no direct evidence to suggest aye-ayes pose any legitimate threat to crops and therefore are killed based on superstition.

 As many as 50 aye-ayes can be found in zoological facilities worldwide.